NaimaHasan/travela/README.md

 Follow these instructions to build and run Travela locally:

 ### Prerequisites
-Before running the Travela, ensure that you have the [Travela API](https://github.com/imranZMiko/travela-api) hosted.
+Before running Travela, ensure that you have the [Travela API](https://github.com/imranZMiko/travela-api) hosted.
 Instructions are available in the repository.

 Make sure you have Flutter installed.
 If not, follow the [official installation guide](https://flutter.dev/docs/get-started/install).